izewfktvy533zjmn/raspi-rah/README.md

 Enter your Rosetta@home account keys in _**"\<your_account_key\>"**_ .

-If you want to see tasks progress, you can issue a command via,
+If you want to see tasks progress, you should issue a command via,

 ```
 docker exec raspi-rah /usr/bin/boinccmd --get_tasks